 This is a primitive limitation, but IP filters and network segmentation still remove much (most) of the network noise and make attacking as well as the discovery of most systems a bit harder.
 If it is possible to do, it might be a good idea.

 Mitigation 3: Classify the build server as a sensitive resource in monitoring.

 As mentioned, the build server should be considered of the same level of sensitivity as the actual production servers and therefore receive the same high level of monitoring, alerting, and remediation as the production servers hopefully have.

 Mitigation 4: Limit access rights to change build definitions and to access build secrets.

 In a modern DevOps setup, very few users should be able to change build definitions at the build server level.
 At least if such builds have access to sensitive keys such as keys for signing and/or deployment.

 It should be noted that many modern DevOps setups have the build definitions defined in the repository (typically in YAML form).
 This could potentially move the trust boundaries towards the code repository and makes it even more important to have a four-eyes principle/mandatory code review or signoff prior to merging sensitive branches.

 In any case, it is typically possible for anyone with access to push code to also run code at the build server during the build process for pull requests.
 Therefore it is important that pull request builds are built and executed sandboxed environments without access to secrets.
 That way you can allow the productivity and quality improvement of pull request builds without a high risk of leaking production secrets and data.

-Mitigation 5: Use a reputable cloud environment for build/deploy
+Mitigation 5: Use a reputable cloud environment to build/deploy.

 Role-based access control and the ability to limit access to deployment tokens are typically available in cloud build environments.
 But it also makes network-based controls mentioned earlier harder or sometimes impossible.